Pretro/gymstore/README.md

     [Picture 3](media/pictures/bug3.png)

-+ The size of the product does not appear on the payment page, only the title.

 + The logo image looks larger on some devices more than others.

-This does not affect the operation of the page.
++ Some titles and paragraphs appear differently on different screen sizes.

 ## __Deployment__